Table of Contents

 We apologize for any inconvenience we have caused you and sincerely thank you for helping us clean up our records.

-Once again, if you’ve opted into the BRS then make sure you’re contributing at least 5% of your base pay to the Thrift Savings Plan for the BRS match.
+Once again, if you’ve opted into the BRS, ensure you contribute at least 5% of your base pay to the Thrift Savings Plan for the BRS match.
 Even if you’re still paying off debt, it makes sense to contribute to your TSP to at least get DoD’s free money in your TSP.

 When you know your deployment dates, download that spreadsheet and make your TSP contribution plan.
-It’d be great if you had the income or assets to reach the annual additions limit, but do the best you can.
+It’d be great to have the income or assets to reach the annual additions limit but do your best.

-Whatever you decide to contribute, make sure you stay below an annual contribution of $20,500 in 2022 in the Roth TSP or you’ll be locked out of additional contributions for that calendar year.
+Whatever you decide to contribute, make sure you stay below an annual contribution of $23,000 in 2024 in the Roth TSP, or you’ll be locked out of additional contributions for that calendar year.
 When you’re in the BRS, that limit lockout will keep you from earning DoD BRS matching contributions for all 12 months of the year.

 [The rest of the story:

-I formed this opinion when an AFC and at least three other CFPs have been unable to find a clear reference to the FRTIB’s policy in the tax code or the TSP’s public materials.
+I formed this opinion when an AFC and at least three other CFPs could not find a clear reference to the FRTIB’s policy in the tax code or the TSP’s public materials.
 (Despite one of them having seen the TSP’s training materials about the limits.)
-However, two servicemembers have already been locked out of further TSP contributions in 2018.
+However, two servicemembers were already locked out of further TSP contributions in 2018.
 We knew they’d followed the rules on their Roth TSP limits.
-That meant there still could have been a glitch in the TSP computer system’s BRS software, or that there’d been another mistake with implementing the legislation.
+That meant there still could have been a glitch in the TSP computer system’s BRS software or that there’d been another mistake with implementing the legislation.
 Or… the TSP’s guidance on the annual additions limit was ambiguous.

 The FRTIB says that it’s not a computer glitch.
 DoD’s BRS office (and Congress) can decide whether this is the way they want the TSP to work.
 There’s already been at least one proposal to change the tax code for Reserve/Guard servicemembers in the BRS who have highly-paid civilian jobs with 401(k) plans.
 My confusion over the annual additions limit would appear to be yet another unintended consequence of the BRS legislation on TSP contributions.